oneeve8/kobble-data/content/Information.md

 * The Math
 * Gravity
 * Plate tectonics
-* We have a picture of the earth
+* We have a picture of the earth from space
 * We have pictures of the planets
-* We have a video
+* We have a video of the earth in space
-45. We landed on the moon
+* We landed on the moon
-46. The ISS
+* The ISS/ I c
 47. Satellites
 48. Bounce signals off the moon, radio signals
 49. Rocketry